Rodney Atkins: It's America

 Atkins's thirteenth single, "It's America", was released in November 2008.
 It was the first single from his third album, It's America, released in March 2009.
 Atkins promoted the album through appearances on Larry King Live and a pre-sale promotion on his website.
 On the chart dated May 2, 2009, "It's America" became his fifth number 1 hit.
 Its followup, "15 Minutes", was released in May 2009 and peaked at number 20 in September.
 Atkins re-wrote the album's third single, "Chasin' Girls", for his wife to make it more applicable to their life at the time.
 After executives at Curb saw the lyrics, the re-written version was released as the album's third single, but did not make top 40.
 "Farmer's Daughter" followed in early 2010, and after it reached top 5 late in the year, Curb added it and the re-recording of "Chasin' Girls" to a re-issue of It's America.
-The label also re-released If You're Going Through Hell for exclusive sale at Cracker Barrel restaurants, with "Farmer's Daughter" and the previously-unreleased song "More Like Your Memory (Always Takes Me Back)" added to the track listing.
+The label also re-released If You're Going Through Hell for exclusive sale at Cracker Barrel restaurants, with "Farmer's Daughter" and the previously unreleased song "More Like Your Memory (Always Takes Me Back)" added to the track listing.

 It's America received mixed reviews.
 Todd Sterling of Allmusic and Liz Jungers of Roughstock both criticized it for lacking musical variety.
 It was more favorably reviewed at Country Standard Time, with critic Jeff Lincoln criticizing the title track as "forced" but saying that otherwise, "Atkins has found his niche of singing about the southern tribe."

 Take a Back Road

 "Take a Back Road", the lead-off single and title track to his fourth album Take a Back Road, was released in April 2011.
-It became his sixth number 1 late in the year, and accounted for his highest placement on the Hot 100, at number 23.
+It became his sixth (and to date, final) number 1 late in the year, and accounted for his highest placement on the Hot 100, at number 23.
 The song was co-written by Luke Laird and Rhett Akins, the latter of whom co-wrote "Farmer's Daughter".
 "He's Mine" was the album's second single.
 The song was originally recorded by Billy Ray Cyrus, and Atkins chose to release it because it received positive reactions from fans in concert.
 It peaked at number 23 on the country chart in April 2012.
 "Just Wanna Rock N' Roll", the album's third single, peaked at number 31 on the Country Airplay chart in late 2012.

 Country Standard Time called Atkins "the type of wholesome country musician that you would enjoy hanging out with on a Sunday afternoon with your wife and kids."
 It received a "B" from Entertainment Weekly, whose Mikael Wood wrote that Atkins "makes for a first-rate correspondent from Anytown, USA."